 Ethics are what will make you a great CEO, Future Leader.

 When your business and decision-making ethics are well-thought and defined, they set you apart from the competition.
-The biggest mistake I see in ethic committees and development is simply rehashing the law in the business process.
+The biggest mistake I see in ethics committees and development is simply rehashing the law in the business process.

 Remember, ethics policies are a way of operating beyond standard legal and regulatory requirements.